Testing your component

 @contextmanager

-def scaffold_defs_sandbox(
+def create_defs_folder_sandbox(

 *,

-component_cls: type,
+component_cls: Any,

 scaffold_params: Optional[dict[str, Any]] = None,